Welcome

 Key Term: subrogation

-The right of an insurer who has paid out on a claim to "step into the shoes" of the insured and pursue recovery from a third party responsible for the loss.
+The right of an insurer who has paid out on a claim to step into the shoes of the insured and pursue recovery from a third party responsible for the loss.

 If the landlord's insurer pays for damage caused by the tenant's negligence, the insurer may seek to recover its outlay from the tenant by subrogation.
 However, if the lease requires the tenant to contribute to the insurance premium, the courts may find that the insurance is for the benefit of both parties, preventing subrogation against the tenant.
+The leading authority remains Mark Rowlands Ltd v Berni Inns Ltd [1986], where the tenant’s contribution to the premium and the lease structure led the court to conclude that insurance was intended to cover losses caused by the tenant’s negligence, barring subrogated claims.

 Worked Example 1.3